Skip to main content

 2) Ask if the merchant would require use of a third-party payment processor, if there is any doubt regarding merchant use of one.

-3) If it is still found necessary to purchase from a merchant that requires uses a third-party payment processor, CHs and A/BOs must ensure adequate supporting documentation clearly showing there was a detailed review of the purchase, and that purchase from a merchant requiring use of a third-party payment processor was unavoidable.
+3) If it is still found necessary to purchase from a merchant requiring a third-party payment processor, CHs and BOs must ensure adequate supporting documentation clearly showing there was a detailed review of the purchase, and that purchase from a merchant requiring use of a third-party payment processor was unavoidable.

-c.
-GPC oversight personnel and CHs should be aware that in accordance with GSA Smart Bulletin No. 23, third-party payment policy does not apply to e-commerce platforms or brick-and-mortar merchants that do not accept payment using third-party payment processors.
-See Attachment 2 for additional guidance.
+b.
+GPC oversight personnel and CHs should be aware that in accordance with GSA Smart Bulletin #023, third-party payment policy does not apply to e-commerce platforms or brick-and-mortar merchants that do not accept payment using third-party payment processors.

 6-5.
 Tax-Exempt Status